TACC/Lmod/docs/source/050_lua_modulefiles.rst

 The entries below describe several useful commands that come with Lmod that can be used in modulefiles.

 **os.getenv** ("NAME"):
-    Ask for environment for the value of "NAME".
-Note that if the "NAME" might not be in the environment, then it is probably best to do::
+    Get the value for the environment variable called "NAME".
+Note that if "NAME" is not set in the environment, then it is probably best to do::

        local foo=os.getenv("FOO") or ""